-Limited scholarships are available for youth who need financial support to attend Aquarium camps.
-Financial aid is awarded to campers based on financial need, an application reviewed for completeness, and the child’s expressed level of interest via the application assignment.
-Please note that booking a reservation as a full-paying individual precludes you from applying for a scholarship.
+Financial aid may be awarded to campers based on financial need, an application reviewed for completeness, and the child’s expressed level of interest via the application assignment.
+Please note that booking a reservation as a full-paying individual prevents you from applying for a scholarship.

 Successful scholarship recipients will be required to pay a copayment for the program’s tuition, dependent on your household’s Gross Adjusted Annual Income (typically Line 37 from IRS Form 1040, or equivalent).

 $100 $110 $230 >$80,000 Not Eligible Not Eligible Not Eligible